 • A creative way of thinking that makes it possible to use the acquired knowledge and skills to solve various problems related to applied chemistry (achievement target (Ku)).
-Students acquire this ability while taking liberal arts education subjects such as "Introductory Seminar for First-Year Students" and area courses that are provided in the 1st and 2nd year, specialized subjects provided in the 3rd year such as "Chemical Experiments I" and "Chemical Experiments II", and preparation of the "Graduation Thesis" in the 4th year.
+Students acquire this ability while taking liberal arts education subjects such as "Introductory Seminar for First-Year Students" and area courses that are provided in the 1st and 2nd year, specialized subjects provided in the 3rd year such as "Chemical Experiments II", and preparation of the "Graduation Thesis" in the 4th year.

 • The ethics required for exercising problem-solving abilities as researchers or technicians, as well as a capability for designing research and development (achievement target (Ku)).
-Students acquire these qualities while taking "Introduction to University Education" and area courses provided as liberal arts education subjects in the 1st year, specialized subjects provided in the 3rd year such as "Chemical Experiments II" and "Chemical Experiments II", "Engineering and Ethics" provided in the 4th year, and preparation of the "Graduation Thesis." • Comprehensive capabilities
+Students acquire these qualities while taking area courses provided as liberal arts education subjects in the 1st year, "Engineering and Ethics" provided in the 4th year, and preparation of the "Graduation Thesis."

+Comprehensive capabilities

 • The ability to engage in autonomous and continuous study (achievement target (Ke)).
-Students acquire the ability while taking liberal arts education subjects in the 1st and 2nd years such as "Introduction to University Education", "Introductory Seminar for First-Year Students", peace science courses, area courses, "Experimental Methods and Laboratory Work in Physics" provided as a foundation course, "Basic Experiments in Chemistry" provided as a specialized basic subject in the 3rd and 4th terms of the 2nd year, "Chemical Experiments I"; "Chemical Experiments II"; "Exercises in Organic Chemistry"; and "Exercises in Physical Chemistry"; which are all provided as specialized subjects in the 3rd year, and preparation of the "Graduation Thesis" in the 4th year.
+Students acquire the ability while taking liberal arts education subjects in the 1st and 2nd years such as "Introduction to University Education", "Introductory Seminar for First-Year Students", peace science courses, area courses, "Experimental Methods and Laboratory Work in Physics" provided as a foundation course, "Basic Experiments in Chemistry" provided as a specialized basic subject in the 2nd semester of 2nd year, "Chemical Experiments II"; "Chemical Experiments II"; "Exercises in Organic Chemistry"; and "Exercises in Physical Chemistry"; which are all provided as specialized subjects in the 3rd year, and preparation of the "Graduation Thesis" in the 4th year.

-• The attitude necessary for being actively and autonomously engaged, as independent researchers or technicians, in problem-solving processes related to information gathering, the improvement of technology, the improvement of research methods, and the analysis and understanding of research results, in order to be able to identify versatile approaches (achievement target (Ke)).
-Students acquire this attitude while taking liberal arts education subjects in the 1st and 2nd years such as "Introduction to University Education", "Introductory Seminar for First-Year Students", peace science courses, area courses, "Experimental Methods and

-Laboratory Work in Physics" provided as a foundation course; "Basic Experiments in Chemistry " provided as a specialized basic subject in the 3rd and 4th terms of the 2nd year; specialized subjects such as "Chemical Experiments I" and "Chemical Experiments II" provided in the 3rd year; and preparation of the "Graduation Thesis" in the 4th year.
+$\cdot$ The attitude necessary for being actively and autonomously engaged, as independent researchers or technicians, in problem-solving processes related to information gathering, the improvement of technology, the improvement of research methods, and the analysis and understanding of research results, in order to be able to identify versatile approaches (achievement target (Ke)).
+Students acquire this attitude while taking liberal arts education subjects in the 1st and 2nd years such as "Introductory Seminar for First-Year Students", peace science courses, area courses, "Experimental Methods and Laboratory Work in Physics" provided as a foundation course; "Basic Experiments in Chemistry " provided as a specialized basic subject in the 3rd and 4th terms of 2nd year; specialized subjects such as "Chemical Experiments I" and "Chemical Experiments II" provided in the 3rd year; and preparation of the "Graduation Thesis" in the 4th year.

 • The ability to produce logical descriptions, presentations, and discussion in the Japanese language (achievement target (Ko)).
-Students acquire this ability while taking liberal arts education subjects such as " Introductory Seminar for First-Year Students", peace science courses, area courses provided in the 1st year, " Basic Experiments in Chemistry" provided as a specialized basic subject in the 3rd and 4th terms of the 2nd year, specialized subjects such as "Chemical Experiments I" and "Chemical Experiments II" provided in the 3rd year, and preparation of the "Graduation Thesis" in the 4th year.
+Students acquire this ability while taking liberal arts education subjects such as "Introductory Seminar for First-Year Students", peace science courses, area courses provided in the 1st year, "Basic Experiments in Chemistry" provided as a specialized basic subject in the 3rd and 4th terms of 2nd year, specialized subjects such as "Chemical Experiments II" provided in the 3rd year, and preparation of the "Graduation Thesis" in the 4th year.

-• The ability to collect and transmit information from an international perspective (achievement target (Ko)).
-Students acquire this ability while taking liberal arts education subjects in the 1st and 2nd years such as "Introductory Seminar for First-Year Students", peace science courses, area courses, and foreign language subjects such as "Communication IA" and "Basic Foreign Language", "Technical English" provided as a specialized basic subject in the 3rd and 4th terms of the 2nd year, and preparation of the "Graduation Thesis" in the 4th year.
+The ability to collect and transmit information from an international perspective (achievement target (Ko)).
+Students acquire this ability while taking foreign language subjects provided as liberal arts education subjects such as "Communication IA" and "Basic Foreign Language", "Technical English" provided as a specialized basic subject in the 3rd and 4th terms of 2nd year, and preparation of the "Graduation Thesis" in the 4th year.
+The international awareness required for solving problems from a global point of view (achievement target (Ko)).
+Students acquire this awareness while taking liberal arts education subjects such as "Introductory"

-• The international awareness required for solving problems from a global point of view (achievement target (Ko)).
-Students acquire this awareness while taking liberal arts education subjects such as "Introductory Seminar for First-Year Students", peace science courses, area courses, and foreign language subjects, and preparation of the "Graduation Thesis" in the 4th year.
+Seminar for First-Year Students", peace science courses, area courses, and preparation of the "Graduation Thesis" in the 4th year.

-5. Start of the program / Admission conditions
+5.Start of the program / Admission conditions